 While it is true that collecting this information does help streamline your Internet experience, Google is just as interested in collating it all because this information is highly revealing - and therefore valuable.
 Remember the old saying: if you’re not paying for a product then you are the product.

-(It’s important to state here that Google does insist that it’s anonymised before it’s used.
-And, who knows, it might be right.)
+(It’s important to state here that Google does insist that it’s anonymised before it’s used.)

 How to spot a scam email